rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/PlaceOrders/PlaceOrders.md

   If you make a mistake that results in an error message, then the ENDBRACKET command will inform you that the bracket order cannot be actioned, and you will have to reinput the definition.
-You can use the QUIT command to discard the definition before you get as far as the ENDBRACKET command.
+If you are working interactively, you can avoid this by simply re-entering correctly the faulty line, or you can use the QUIT command to discard the definition before you get as far as the ENDBRACKET command.

 Note that as a matter of implementation convenience, single orders are actually implemented as bracket orders with an entry order but without the associated